austings/MyChatApp/README.md

 # MyChatApp

 MyChatApp is a P2P chat application built in java.
-Simply run the jar file or the shortcut in the main repository to start it.
-From there you can enter the P2P group and port, or just use the default.
+Open up the project and run it from the IDE to check it out.
+Enter a group name and port, as well as username, and you're ready to get started.